Capital Dividend Accounts

 If your private corporation has received proceeds from an insurance policy due to the death of a person, the Capital Dividend Account tracks it.
 Tax-free death benefit life insurance proceeds received by your private corporation can significantly increase the CDA balance.
 The insurance proceeds above the adjusted cost basis (ACB) of the policy and can be distributed to your shareholders tax-free, including the estate of a deceased shareholder.

+The Capital Dividend Account calculation considered existing loans.
 If any outstanding loans are associated with the policy, the death benefit less the outstanding loan balance goes to the corporation.
-In this case, even though your corporation would receive a reduced amount of proceeds (death benefit - outstanding loan), the CDA is still credited with the full death benefit less the ACB of the policy.
-Thus, allowing any of your remaining shareholders to receive future corporate dollars trapped inside the corporation as a tax-free capital dividend.
-Using life insurance in conjunction with the benefits derived from the CDA can be a powerful planning tool for you as a business owner as you plan for your business's future.
+In this case, even though your corporation would receive a reduced amount of proceeds (death benefit minus outstanding loan), the CRA credits the Capital Dividend Account with the full death benefit less the ACB of the policy.
+This allows any of your remaining shareholders to receive future corporate dollars trapped inside the corporation as a tax-free capital dividend.
+Using the benefits derived from the Capital Dividend Account and life insurance in conjunction can be a powerful planning tool for you as a business owner as you plan for your business's future.

-We work with your family and your essential advisors to make sense of complicated times.
+We’ll work with your family and your essential advisors to make sense of complicated times and get the most out of your Capital Dividend Account and life insurance.
 Get in touch today to see how we can help you plan your future.